 When you have finished setting your video source in the graphics layer, close out of the GFX Designer and make sure that layer is visible.

 Navigate to the AUX Outputs tab of the AUX source you are using.
 Here you can select which of your inputs you want to see in the AUX output.
-You can choose among camera inputs, media sources, and remote cameras.
+You can choose among camera inputs, media sources, remote cameras, and NDI sources.

 Push the graphics channel to Program to allow you and your viewers to see it.